cadenzaflow/cadenzaflow-docs-static/get-started/content/archive/rpa/installation.md

 # RPA Vendor Credentials

-To orchestrate RPA bots, we will connect the Camunda Platform Workflow Engine to your RPA vendor via the Camunda RPA Bridge.
+To orchestrate RPA bots, we will connect the CadenzaFlow Platform Workflow Engine to your RPA vendor via the CadenzaFlow RPA Bridge.
 This component will require configuration parameters to connect to your RPA vendor.

 ## UiPath

-The Camunda RPA Orchestration works with the UiPath Orchestrator in either the [Cloud](https://cloud.uipath.com) or On-Premises (v2019 or v2020.4) distribution.
+The CadenzaFlow RPA Orchestration works with the UiPath Orchestrator in either the [Cloud](https://cloud.uipath.com) or On-Premises (v2019 or v2020.4) distribution.
 For testing purposes, we recommend using the cloud version.

 To prepare the setup of the RPA Bridge, please